PhD Course Descriptions

 In this course we will study theory and evidence of how households make decisions surrounding real estate, how they interact with the financial sector, and how housing and mortgage choices influence urban markets and household balance sheets.
 We will examine real estate decisions from both supply and demand perspectives.
 There will be a special focus on the tools of modern empirical research, emphasizing the many challenges to causal identification and popular methodologies to overcome and address these challenges.
 The course will cover topics in mortgage choice, refinancing, renegotiation, default and foreclosure, discrimination, housing search, and market segmentation.
 Prerequisites: The course assumes that students have familiarity with standard first year econometrics and microeconomics.

-REAL9620 - Applied Economics Sem (Course Syllabus)
+REAL9620 - Applied Economics Seminar (Course Syllabus)

 The goal of this course is to help doctoral students develop critical thinking skills through both seminar participation and writing of referee reports.
-To this end students will attend the Wharton Applied Economics each Wednesday at noon seminar when it meets; prepare two written referee reports on WAE papers per semester, due before the seminar is presented.
-After attending the seminar and the ensuing discussion of the paper, students will prepare follow-up evaluations of their referee report reports, due one week after the seminar.
+To this end, students will attend the Wharton Applied Economics seminar when it meets each Wednesday at noon; prepare two written referee reports on WAE papers per semester, due before the seminar is presented.
+After attending the seminar and the ensuing discussion of the paper, students will prepare follow-up evaluations of their referee reports, due one week after the seminar.

 REAL9950 - Dissertation (Course Syllabus)